Canonicity and homotopy canonicity for cubical type theory: Canonicity

-The goal of this section is to show ``usual'' or ``strict'' canonicity for cubical type theory.
-It states that any closed term of type $N$ is {\em strictly} equal to a numeral.
-This is a stronger result than homotopy canonicity, but it requires further computation rule for the filling operation.
-We actually first modify the notion of cubical type theory by replacing the filling by the composition operation (filling is then a {\em derived} operation defined in term of composition), and we add computation rules corresponding to the computation rules of \cite{CCHM}.
+The goal of this section is to show \emph{canonicity} for cubical type theory, stating that any closed term of type $\iN$ is (strictly) equal to a numeral.
+This is a priori a stronger result than merely \emph{homotopy canonicity}.
+However, it requires us to add further computation rules for the filling operation to the theory.
+For this purpose, we have defined in \cref{computational-cubical-cwf} the notion of computational cubical cwf, modelling a modified version of cubical type theory where the filling operation is replaced by the composition operation (filling is then a {\em derived} operation).
+This is our notion of model in this section.

-We then expand on subsection \ref{developments}, by making explicit the interplay between {\em internal} and {\em external} reasoning that is used here to simplify the presentation of the canonicity proof.
-(This interplay was used implicitly in the justification of higher inductive types in the work \cite{CHM}.)
-Using this interplay we explain how to build a new ``computability'' model starting from any model, with a (strict) projection map.
-The main point is how to define the right notion of computability structure, and once this is done, we can essentially follow the argument in \cite{COQ2019}.
-If we apply this to the initial (term) model, we get the canonicity result: any closed natural number term is convertible to a numeral.
-This result was already proved in \cite{Huber}, but like for the proof in \cite{COQ2019}, our new argument completely avoids the need to define a reduction relation, which is quite subtle for cubical type theory in \cite{Huber} since it is not closed under name substitution.
+The main point is how to define the right notion of computability structure.
+Once this is done, we can essentially construct the sconing model as in~\cite{COQ2019}.
+If we apply this to the initial computational cubical cwf, we get the canonicity result: any closed natural number term is convertible to a numeral.
+This result was already proved in~\cite{Huber}, but like for the proof in~\cite{COQ2019}, our new argument completely avoids the need to define a reduction relation, which is quite subtle for cubical type theory in~\cite{Huber} since it is not closed under name substitution.

-We assume in this section that the interval has a connection structure as in \cite{OP,CCHM,CHM}, with operations written $r\wedge s$ and $~r\vee s$, and a reverse operation $1-r$.
-We also assume the fact that the interval $\II$ is representable.
-These assumptions are not all necessary (for instance, as in \cite{CCHM}, we can avoid the reverse operation at the cost of carrying around an external boolean paramater) but they simplify the presentation.